 You have to keep a close eye out to see the Dallas eyeball, the lot it stands on is closed to the public.
 But you can see it from a distance on a normal day or attend a public event to get a closer look.

-You might think the Eye sculpture has a deeper meaning, but, according to the artist, it really doesn’t.
+You might think the giant eyeball sculpture in Dallas, Texas has a deeper meaning, but, according to the artist, it really doesn’t.
 In an interview in Interview Magazine Tony Tasset proclaims that sometimes a (giant) eye is just a (giant) eye.

 “People have been so conditioned to not understand art that when something’s obvious they feel like they’re missing something…It’s a big eyeball.”

 You can look out for this large eyeball sculpture and Texas roadside attraction in Dallas at the Joule Hotel.
 But you can also find a seven-foot tall smaller version of this eye at Laumeier Sculpture Park in St. Louis, Missouri, installed in 2007.